Azure/data-management-zone/docs/EnterpriseScaleAnalytics-KnownIssues.md

 **Solution:**

 This error message appears, when deploying Purview and the `Microsoft.EventHub` or `Microsoft.Storage` Resource Provider has not been registered on the subscription.
 We have released a fix to our Deploy To Azure Buttons to overcome this issue until it gets fixed on the Purview side.
-If you still run into this problem, please open an Issue in this repo.
-To overcome this issue, please register the Resource Provider through the `Azure Portal`, `Azure Powershell` or `Azure CLI` as mentioned [here](https://docs.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types).
+If you still run into this problem, please open an Issue in this repo and start registering the Resource Provider manually through the `Azure Portal`, `Azure Powershell` or `Azure CLI` as mentioned [here](https://docs.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types).
 Once that is done, use the "Redeploy" button on the failed deployment to restart the deployment and successfuly deploy the components.

 >[Previous (Option (a) GitHub Actions)](/docs/EnterpriseScaleAnalytics-GitHubActionsDeployment.md)
 >[Previous (Option (b) Azure DevOps)](/docs/EnterpriseScaleAnalytics-AzureDevOpsDeployment.md)